microsoftgraph/msgraph-sdk-powershell/src/Files/Files/docs/v1.0/New-MgShareListSubscription.md

 ### -CreatorId
 Identifier of the user or service principal that created the subscription.
-If the app used delegated permissions to create the subscription, this field contains the id of the signed-in user the app called on behalf of.
+If the app used delegated permissions to create the subscription, this field contains the ID of the signed-in user the app called on behalf of.
-If the app used application permissions, this field contains the id of the service principal corresponding to the app.
+If the app used application permissions, this field contains the ID of the service principal corresponding to the app.
 Read-only.

 ```yaml